DaeguDude/calculator-redo/todo/finalTouchUp.md

 3. A little bit of responsive design
     - Make it fit to the laptop at least

+    1. Need to keep the calculator ratio even if it gets smaller, just size changes
+        - Figure out calculator ratio and size
+        - Display & number section size
+        - button size
+            - grid-template -columns
+            - grid-template-rows

+    2. Header size
+        - header text, icons need to have some margin on padding to be in the middle whole time
+        - different header color

 4. Calculation Logic Error
     - Division by zero doesn't seem to work
         - After that division, number '0' is prefixed